 The Company has a history of incurring annual net operating losses.
-As of September 30, 2023 March 31, 2024, the Company had an accumulated deficit of \$317.6 million \$272.5 million.
-The Company has not generated any product revenue and has financed its operations primarily through public offerings and private placements of its equity securities, funding from fees, option exercise payments, and milestone payments, and cost reimbursements associated with its prior collaborations with Sanofi Genzyme Corporation ("Sanofi Genzyme") and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company, its ongoing collaborations with Neurocrine, its option and license agreement with Alexion, AstraZeneca Rare Disease ("Alexion") (successor-in-interest to former licensee Pfizer Inc. ("Pfizer")), and its option and license agreement with Novartis Pharma AG ("Novartis"), as well as public offerings and private placements of its equity securities. agreements.
+As of March 31, 2024 June 30, 2024, the Company had an accumulated deficit of \$272.5 million \$282.7 million.
+The Company has not generated any product revenue and has financed its operations primarily through public offerings and private placements of its equity securities, funding from fees, option exercise payments, and milestone payments, and cost reimbursements associated with its prior and ongoing collaborations and license agreements.

-As of September 30, 2023 March 31, 2024, the Company had cash, cash equivalents, and marketable securities of \$252.9 million \$400.5 million.
-The Based upon the Company's current operating plans, the Company is committed to maintaining a strong balance sheet expects that supports the advancement and growth of its platform and pipeline.
-The Company continues to assess its planned cash needs both during and in future periods.
-It expects its existing cash, cash equivalents, and marketable securities along with amounts expected to be received as reimbursement for development costs under the Neurocrine collaborations and interest income, at March 31, 2024 to be sufficient to meet the Company's planned operating expenses and capital expenditure requirements into mid-2025, for at least twelve months from the issuance of these consolidated financial statements.
+As of March 31, 2024 June 30, 2024, the Company had cash, cash equivalents, and marketable securities of \$400.5 million \$371.0 million.
+Based upon the Company's current operating plans, the Company expects that its existing cash, cash equivalents, and marketable securities at March 31, 2024 June 30, 2024 to be sufficient to meet the Company's planned operating expenses and capital expenditure requirements for at least twelve months from the issuance of these consolidated financial statements.